-- Remove five on street car parks to allow improved vehicle turning movements at the end of Bright Street and Alexander Street.
+- Remove five on-street car parks to allow improved vehicle turning movements at the end of Bright Street and Alexander Street.

-- Reclassify the driveway at the end of Alexander Street as shared space to allow pedestrian movement through here while maintaining vehicular property access.
+- Reclassify the driveway at the end of Alexander Street as a shared space to allow pedestrian movement through here while maintaining vehicular property access.

 - Reclassify the thoroughfare road between Bright Street and Alexander Street to a pedestrian mall to stop vehicle movements through here.